gunny26/pydedupfs/README.md

   filesystem structure in a RDBMS -> it will be slower in the most cases.
   ( tested in experimental branch )

-- does not use a database for block storage as blob filesystems can store data better than databases database overhead is significant
+- does not use a database for block storage in blobs filesystems can store data better than databases database overhead is significant
   ( tested in experimental branch )

-- disk based block digest dictionary, based on gdbm it is robust and standard
+- disk based block digest dictionary, based on gdbm it is robust and standard, and uses minimal memory

 Architecure:

-PyDeduFS creates 3 Directories under <BASE>
+PyDeduFS creates 3 Directories under BASE (option --base)

-- <BASE>/meta
+- BASE/meta
   In this directory the gdbm database for block digest and reference counter is stored

-- <BASE>/files
+- BASE/files
   Original files filled with assemling information

-- <BASE>/blocks
+- BASE/blocks
   blocks of data with hexdigest as name